Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: Appendix

-More precisely, those optimizers can exactly optimize a subset of the parameters at each iteration by exploiting the special type of analytic form of the cost function.
+More precisely, those optimizers can analytically optimize a subset of the parameters at each iteration by exploiting the special type of analytic form of the cost function.
 That is, the parameters are locally optimized in a coordinate-wise manner and updated deterministically.
-Specifically, Nakanishi~\textit{et al}.~\cite{nakanishi2020sequential} and Ostaszewski~\textit{et al}.~\cite{ostaszewski2021structure} showed that the cost of VQE becomes a sinusoidal function of a single-qubit rotation, and thus enabling the exact determination of the optimal rotational angle.
+Specifically, Nakanishi~\textit{et al}.~\cite{nakanishi2020sequential} and Ostaszewski~\textit{et al}.~\cite{ostaszewski2021structure} showed that the cost of VQE becomes a sinusoidal function of a single-qubit rotation, and thus we can determine the optimal rotational angle.
 Ostaszewski~\textit{et al}. also proposed a sequential optimization method for selecting the best rotational axes of qubits from the $x$, $y$, or $z$ rotations.
-Going further to relax the ansatz-dependency of VQE, some of the authors of this paper proposed a generalization of such gradient-free optimizers called the free-axis selection (or, Fraxis)~\cite{watanabe2021}.
-Fraxis exactly determines the best rotational axis (not limited to the $x$, $y$, or $z$ rotations) for each single-qubit gate when the rotational angles are fixed.
-Note that these gradient-free optimizers directly determine the local optima and thus are not the same as the generic ones such as the Nelder-Mead~\cite{nelder1965simplex} or SPSA~\cite{spall1992multivariate}.
+Going further to relax the ansatz-dependency of VQE, a generalization of such gradient-free optimizers called the free-axis selection (or, Fraxis)~\cite{watanabe2021} was proposed.
+The Fraxis algorithm analytically determines the best rotational axis (not limited to the discrete set consisting of $x$, $y$, or $z$ rotations) for each single-qubit gate when the rotational angles are fixed.
+Note that these gradient-free optimizers directly determine the local optima and are different from the generic ones such as the Nelder-Mead~\cite{nelder1965simplex} or SPSA~\cite{spall1992multivariate}.